MahirAsef999/lab2/README.md

   */
 void KWayMerge_BF (vector<vector<int>> listOfLists, vector<int> & output)
 {
-  //Hint:
- //Brute-and-force method: Below Merge() is the two-way merge function
-            k=listOfLists.size();
-            vector<int> currentList = listOfLists[0] //copy first list to currentList
-             for i=1 to k - 1
-                   Merge (listOfLists[i], currentList, output)
-                              //merge i-th list with currentList into output

-                   if (i!=k-1)
-                       //prepare for next iteration
-                       currentList = output   //now output is my currentList

 }

 void KWayMerge_DAC (vector<vector<int>> listOfLists, vector<int> & output)
-//To be discussed in class

 ```

-5. Implement an simplified TimSort
+5. Implement a hybrid sorting algorithm
 ```
-/* Sort the given list using simplified TimSort
-  First using insertion sort or other sorting algorithm to generate sorted sublists, each of #run_length Then use KWayMerge function to merge these sorted sublists into one sorted list */ void TimSort (vector<int> & list, int run_length)
+/* Sort the given list with a hybrid sorting algorithm First using quicksort to generate sorted sublists, each of #run_length Then use KWayMerge function to merge these sorted sublists into one sorted list */ void TimSort (vector<int> & list, int run_length)
 {